dominickrei/PoseAwareVT/README.md

 python setup.py build develop
 ```

-## Usage
-Coming soon!

 ## Data preparation
 We make use of the following action recognition datasets for evaluation: [Toyota Smarthome](https://project.inria.fr/toyotasmarthome/), [NTU RGB+D](https://rose1.ntu.edu.sg/dataset/actionRecognition/), and [Northwestern-UCLA](https://wangjiangb.github.io/my_data.html).
-Please download the datasets from their respective sources and structure their directories in the following formats.
+Download the datasets from their respective sources and structure their directories in the following formats.

 ### Smarthome
 ```